open2b/scriggo-site/site/scriggofile.md

     ### IMPORT &lt;package&gt; AS main

-    Makes the package with path `package` imported as the main package in a script or template.
+    Makes the package with path `package` imported as the main package in a template.
     It is the same as writing:

     ```